-Upon receipt of the application through eRA commons, the Grants Management Branch (GMB) will review to ensure that there is an active eligible parent grant with at least two years left in its project period, budgets are no more than the parent grant, and the end date is within the competitive segment of the parent grant, and that the proposed supplement’s end date is wilting the competitive segment of the parent grant.
+Upon receipt of the application through eRA commons, the Grants Management Branch (GMB) will review to ensure that there is an active eligible parent grant with at least two years left in its project period, budgets are no more than the parent grant, and that the proposed supplement’s end date is within the competitive segment of the parent grant.

 The program official will ensure that the required documents listed above have been submitted.
 The program official with then prepare a summary of the supplement application with his or her recommendations and forward to the NIMHD Diversity Supplement Committee (DSC).
 The Committee will conduct an administrative evaluation based on scientific merit of research project and training potential of the candidate.
 Note, applications may be deferred for additional or more detailed information from the investigator if deemed necessary.
 Recommendations will be sent to the Director of NIMHD for final approval.
 No commitments should be made before receipt of the official Notice of Award (NoA) from NIMHD.